All trees on the page are members of the Asterids group of flowering plants.

 Fraxinus anomala.

-As the name suggests, single-leaf ash has only one leaflet per leaf, which is oval or elliptical in shape with a serrated margin.
+As the name suggests, single-leaf ash has only one leaflet per leaf, which is oval or elliptical with a serrated margin.
 The leaves are dark green and can grow up to 6 inches long.

 Other